-We grant stock option awards to our named executive officers as the long-term incentive component of their compensation.
-We have historically granted stock option awards to named executive officers when they commenced employment with us and have from time to time thereafter made additional grants as, and when, our Board of Directors determined appropriate to reward, retain or encourage particular named executive officers.
-In connection with our initial public offering, we adopted and our stockholders approved a 2016 Incentive Award Plan (the "2016 Plan") to facilitate the grant of cash and equity incentives to our directors, employees (including our named executive officers) and consultants and to enable our company to obtain and retain the services of these individuals, which we believe is essential to our long-term success.
+We grant stock option awards to our named executive officers as a long-term incentive component of their compensation.
+We have historically granted stock option awards to named executive officers when they commenced employment with us and have from time to time thereafter made additional grants as, and when, our Board of Directors determined appropriate to recruit, retain or reward particular named executive officers.

+In connection with our initial public offering, we adopted and our stockholders approved a 2016 Incentive Award Plan (the "2016 Plan") to facilitate the grant of cash and equity incentives to our directors, employees (including our named executive officers) and consultants and to enable the Company to obtain and retain the services of these individuals, which we believe are essential to our long-term success.
 Following the effective date of our 2016 Plan, we stopped making grants under our 2008 Stock Incentive Plan (the "2008 Plan").
-However, the 2008 Plan continues to govern the terms and conditions of the outstanding awards granted under it.
+However, the 2008 Plan continues to govern the terms and conditions of the outstanding awards granted under the 2008 Plan.